sinan0310/WRF-CMORizer/README.md

 The DRS-based directory tree of the CMORized data remains untouched.

+> Performance:<b>
+> About 20min wall clock time with 128 cores on a single compute node for all 1hr FPSCONV variables for 10 years.

 #### Checksums

 If data is transferred by whatever means, it might be helpful to have checksums available to ensure data integrity; one directory level above the root dir of the DRS diretory tree a file is created with checksums for each individual netCDF file in the DRS tree.
 After file transfers this checksum inventory might be used to ensure the exact replication of directory tree and data files.
 The tool operates like the integrity checker in parallel on a Linux cluster compute node: